 The first known Father’s Day service occurred in Fairmont, West Virginia, on July 5, 1908, after hundreds of men died in the worst mining accident in U.S. history.

 Grace Golden Clayton, the daughter of a dedicated reverend, proposed a service to honor all fathers, especially those who had died.
 However, the observance did not become an annual event, and it was not promoted—very few outside the local area knew about it.
 Meanwhile, across the entire country, another woman was inspired to honor fathers …

-In 1909, Sonora Smart Dodd of Spokane, Washington, also was inspired to create a holiday honoring fathers.
-William Jackson Smart, her father, was a farmer and Civil War veteran that raised Sonora and her five younger brothers by himself after his wife, Ellen, died giving birth to their youngest child in 1898.
+In 1909, Sonora Smart Dodd of Spokane, Washington, was inspired by Anna Jarvis and the idea of Mother’s Day.
+Her father was a single parent who raised Sonora and her five brothers by himself, after his wife Ellen, died giving birth to their youngest child in 1898.
+William Jackson Smart, her father, was a farmer and Civil War veteran as well.
 While attending a Mother’s Day church service in 1909, Sonora, then 27, came up with the idea.